 When one entertains the possibility of multiple faults, the space of potential candidates grows exponentially with the number of faults under consideration.
-This work is aimed specifically at developing an efficient general method, referred to as the General Diagnostic Engine (GDE), for diagnosing failures due to any number of simultaneous faults.
-To achieve the needed efficiency, GDE exploits the features of Assumption-Based Truth Maintenance (ATMS) [8].
+This work is aimed specifically at developing an efficient general method, referred to as the general diagnostic engine (GDE), for diagnosing failures due to any number of simultaneous faults.
+To achieve the needed efficiency, GDE exploits the features of assumption-based truth maintenance (ATMS) [8].
 This is the topic of the first half of the paper.

 Usually, additional measurements are necessary to isolate the set of components which are actually faulted.
 The best next measurement is the one which will, on average, lead to the discovery of the faulted set of components in a minimum number of measurements.
 Unlike other probabilistic techniques which require a vast number of conditional probabilities, GDE need only be provided with the a priori probabilities of individual component failure.
-Using an ATMS, this probabilistic information is incorporated into GDE such that it is straightforward to compute the conditional probabilities of the candidates, as well as the probabilities of the possible outcomes of measurements, based on the faulty device's model.
-This combination of probabilistic inference and Assumption-Based Truth Maintenance enables GDE to apply a minimum entropy method [1] to determine what measurement to make next: the best measurement is the one which minimizes the expected entropy of candidate probabilities resulting from the measurement.
-Somewhat surprisingly, the expected entropy of a measurement can be computed directly from the current probabilities of the differing outcomes of the measurement.
+Using an ATMS, this probabilistic information can be incorporated into GDE such that it is straightforward to compute the conditional probabilities of the candidates, as well as the probabilities of the possible outcomes of measurements, based on the faulty device's model.
+This combination of probabilistic inference and assumption-based truth maintenance enables GDE to apply a minimum entropy method [1] to determine what measurement to make next: the best measurement is the one which minimizes the expected entropy of candidate probabilities resulting from the measurement.
 This is the topic of the second half of the paper.